alecks/passc/docs/src/security_features.md

 # Security features

 `passc` tries to keep plaintext passwords and secret keys in memory for as little time as possible.
-Deriving the secret key uses `crypto_pwhash_OPSLIMIT_MODERATE` and `crypto_pwhash_MEMLIMIT_MODERATE`, which requires 256MiB of RAM.
-This can be increased in the source code to be `SENSITIVE`, which takes much longer and requires 1024MiB of RAM.
+Deriving the secret key uses `crypto_pwhash_OPSLIMIT_MODERATE` and `crypto_pwhash_MEMLIMIT_MODERATE` by default, which requires 256MiB of RAM and takes around 2 seconds on an M3 Pro chip.
+This can be increased upon creation of a passphrase.
 To hash the secret key (used for verification), `INTERACTIVE` is used.
 This is much faster.

 ### `sodium_mlock`